supertokens/supertokens-react-native/.github/PULL_REQUEST_TEMPLATE.md

 ### Types of changes

-What types of changes does your code introduce to supertokens-website?
+What types of changes does your code introduce to supertokens-react-native?
 _Put an `x` in the boxes that apply and add the issue number in # (if applicable)_

 - [ ] Bugfix (non-breaking change which fixes an issue) Fixes #